The Nut Job

 The Nut Job is a 2014 animated comedy film directed by Peter Lepeniotis, who also wrote the film with Lorne Cameron.
 It stars the voices of Will Arnett, Brendan Fraser, Liam Neeson, Katherine Heigl, Stephen Lang, Jeff Dunham, Gabriel Iglesias and Sarah Gadon.
 The film is loosely based on Lepeniotis' 2005 short animated film Surly Squirrel.

 Produced by Gulfstream Pictures, Redrover International and ToonBox Entertainment, it was released in the United States on January 17, 2014, by Open Road Films.
-The film received negative reviews but grossed $120.9 million worldwide.
+The film received mixed reviews but grossed $120.9 million worldwide.
 A sequel, The Nut Job 2: Nutty by Nature, was released on August 11, 2017.